Waleed-Chaudhry/VueJs/Vuex/notes.md

 ### Mutations
 * Mutators are for when we need to change the value of a state variable in the store
 * You can then use mapMutations inside the component (AnotherCounter.vue)
+* Mutations have to be sync, so in order to call async methods in mutators, we use actions

+### Actions